devconcept/multer-gridfs-storage/README.md

 const upload = multer({ storage });
 ```

 Internally the function `crypto.randomBytes` is used to generate names.
-In this example, files are named using the same format plus the extension as received from the client, also changing the collection where to store files to `uploads`
+In this example, files are named using the same format plus the extension as received from the client, also changing the collection where to store files to `uploads`.

 ```javascript
 const crypto = require('crypto');